babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Cells for .NET.md

 - Convert Excel files to various other formats.
 - [Formula calculation engine](https://docs.aspose.com/display/cellsnet/Supported+Formula+Functions) that supports all basic and advanced Excel functions.

-## New Features in Version 20.3
+## New Features in Version 20.4

-- Support for `FLOOR.MATH(-555,5,1)`.
-- Support for `FILTER` function.
-- Fetch worksheet Unique ID.
-- Support for setting `chart.series.dataLables.TextDirection` to vertical.
+- XLSX to CSV, commas required for blank cells also similar to MS Excel.
+- Supports union of multiple cells as a range.
+- Option to update source field of `PowerQueryFormulaItems`.

-## Enhancements in Version 20.3
+## Enhancements in Version 20.4

-- Make icons available for *IStreamProvider* like usual images while saving the document to `HTML`.
-- Reduce flickering in *GridDesktop* for smooth resizing.
-- Distinguish hidden or very hidden sheets in `Aspose.Cells.GridDesktop`.
+- Set Latin text font and Asian text font for the chart category axis.
+- Supports databar, color scale and iconset conditional formattings of *ODS*.
+- Open the password-protected file using `Aspose.Cells.GridDesktop`.
+- Supports to enter new line as in MS-EXCEL in the formula bar.

+## Performance Improvemens in Version 20.4

-- Improve the performance of saving conditional formatting and validation with whole rows.
+- Improve the performance of refreshing pivotables.

-For a detailed list, please visit [Aspose.Cells for .NET 20.3 Release Notes](https://docs.aspose.com/display/cellsnet/Aspose.Cells+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [Aspose.Cells for .NET 20.4 Release Notes](https://docs.aspose.com/display/cellsnet/Aspose.Cells+for+.NET+20.4+Release+Notes).

 ## Read & Write Spreadsheet Formats